 OUR MASK .
 2018 .
 FRANCE

-“Our Mask” aims to involve youth workers and artists from various corners of Europe to exchange and develop educational tools using mask, storytelling, physical theater and social circus as a methodology to provide a safe space and opportunities of expression for youngsters, especially youth at risk, to foster mutual understanding, inclusion, integration, active participation and community building.
+“Our Mask” aimed to involve youth workers and artists from various corners of Europe to exchange and develop educational tools using mask, storytelling, physical theater and social circus as a methodology to provide a safe space and opportunities of expression for youngsters, especially youth at risk, to foster mutual understanding, inclusion, integration, active participation and community building.

 About the workshop